pantaleoflavio/cinema_webapp_frontend/README.txt

-# Cinema Showcase
+### Cinema Showcase ###

-A Frontend Project that simulate a Cinema Webapp.
-The project has a main page, where is possible to watch a Pic gallery, the available Movies, the Halls and choose an action, like to watch the specific movie page, with the whole infos and the trailer of the movie (now it s implemented just one movie page).
-It is possible to check the Hall page, where it is possible to book a place and to watch a gallery of the Hall, there is a section for tosearch the desired movie, with desired date etc.
-The Webapp has also two modals (not jet implemented) one for a customer login, the other for the movie search section.
-The header has a list (not jet implemented) and the footer the logo and social links.
-The image gallery is dynamic, it can be possible to scroll through the images, with arrows and dots.

-The pages are all responsive, for to improve the user experience.

-The whole project will be implemented, in both sides, Front- and Backend, now I think it is enough to show my frontend skills: the project was written by using the follow techs:
+# Overview #

+Cinema Showcase is a Frontend project designed to simulate a web application for a cinema.
+It provides a user-friendly interface for browsing movies, viewing movie details, exploring available halls, and making bookings.
+The project showcases frontend development skills using a range of technologies including HTML, CSS, SASS, Bootstrap 4, JavaScript, and various libraries like Owl Carousel and JQuery.

+# Features #

+Main Page:
+- Displays a picture gallery.
+- Lists available movies.
+- Provides information on halls.
+- Allows users to perform actions like viewing specific movie details.

+Movie Page:
+- Offers comprehensive information about a selected movie.
+- Includes a trailer for the movie (currently only one movie page is implemented).

+Hall Page:
+- Allows users to book a place in a hall.
+- Displays a gallery of the selected hall.

+Movie Search (Not Yet Implemented):
+- Enables users to search for movies based on criteria such as date.

+Modals (Not Yet Implemented):
+- Customer login modal.

+Header (Not Yet Implemented):
+- Navigation list.
+-
+Footer:
+- Contains the project logo and links to social media platforms.

+Dynamic Image Gallery:
+- Supports scrolling through images using arrows and dots.

+Responsive Design:
+- All pages are designed to be responsive, ensuring an optimal user experience on various devices.

+# Technologies Used #
 - HTML
 - CSS
-- fundaments of SASS
+- Fundamentals of SASS
 - Bootstrap 4
-- Javascript
+- JavaScript
-- Libraries like Owl Carousel
-- JQuery also for the built of the APIs
+- Libraries: Owl Carousel, JQuery (used for API integration)

+# Future Development #
+While the current version of the project focuses on showcasing frontend skills, the intention is to implement both frontend and backend components in the future.
+This will further enhance the functionality and capabilities of the web application.

+# How to Run #
+Since this project is currently focused on the frontend, there are no specific steps required for setup.
+Simply open the HTML files in a web browser to view and interact with the web application.

+For future backend implementation, detailed setup instructions will be provided.

 The project need obviously an implementation, like the pages of the navbar, the modals, a dynamically creation of the Movie pages (with PHP), a Database.